shotesmagotes/practice/Notes/git.md

 2. When you are finished with the branch, commit the changes and checkout the branch you would like to merge your newly created branch into (for example, if you just finished branch is3, and want to merge it into the master branch, do git checkout master, and then git merge is3)
 3. If your merge succeeds, there will be no conflicts and you will not need to make a new commit
 4. If there are merge conflicts, use git mergetools or open the files manually and replace the conflict texts with the appropriate code (you can find which files are conflicted by using git status)
+5. Commit the new code, often writing a longer message (thus using git commit without the -m flag) to annotate what the merge conflict was